 CONATEL (Comisión Nacional de Telecomunicaciones) is the telecommunications regulating agency in Venezuela.
-Products that utilize Radiofrequency, Cellular, or Satellite technology require approval and certification.
+Products that utilize Radiofrequency, Cellular, or Satellite technology require type approval and certification.
 The Agency is responsible for verifying their compliance with applicable regulations in order to commercialize the products in Venezuela.

 Venezuela has some frequency band restrictions depending on the type of equipment.
 LARCG will help determine if these restrictions apply to your equipment and seek exceptions where possible.